 • Students who have completed courses, or taken a placement test such as ASSET or COMPASS at another college or university may be exempt from portions of the COMPASS test.
 These students should first see an advisor or counselor before taking the COMPASS test.
 Documentation is required and must be reviewed by an advisor to determine which portions of the COMPASS test are needed for course placement.
 You will need to bring an unofficial copy of your college transcript or ASSET/COMPASS scores when you come to the Advising Center to see an advisor.
 Without documentation, students will be required to take the entire COMPASS test for course placement.
 Placement test scores from other colleges and universities that are not ASSET or COMPASS scores cannot be used for course placement at Black Hawk College.

-You are encouraged to review and study for COMPASS testing.
-For sample tests and more information of topics that are covered in the COMPASS test click here, where you will find sample COMPASS test questions.
+You are encouraged to review and study for Accuplacer testing.
+For sample tests and more information of topics that are covered in the Accuplacer test click here, where you will find sample Accuplacer test questions.

 You may take the COMPASS test free of charge one time per academic year (Sept.
 1 – Aug.
 31).
 If you wish to retake the COMPASS test during the same academic year, the cost is $15.00 per individual test or $30 for the entire test.
 Payment in cash (exact change) or check at the time of testing is accepted.
 NO CREDIT CARDS are accepted.

 For dual credit, grades appear on your Black Hawk College transcript after you complete the course.
 Use the credits at Black Hawk College or transfer them to another college or university.
 Dual credits also generate credits towards your high school diploma requirement.

 For articulated credit, grades are recorded at your request after you complete the course(s) with an A or B grade and attend Black Hawk College.